frictionlessdata/frictionlessdata.io/doc/index.md

-# Documentation, Guides and Patterns
+# Guides and Docs

 ## Publishing Data

+Tutorials on how to publish data as data packages.

 * [Publish Tabular Data][tabular]
 * [Publish Geospatial Data (Geodata)][geodata]